ImNotDarren/Business/documents/proposal.md

 Uber and Lyft ride data in Boston are accessable for analysis.
 This dataset shows each ride's time, destination, price, distance, weather and so on.
-This can give us lots of information on people's preference of booking taxies which can help Uber improve their service.
+This can give us lots of information on people's preference of booking taxies which can help Lyft improve their service.

 ## Criteria for Success